Coronavirus: France announces first COVID-19 death in Europe | DW | 15.02.2020

 Revisions to diagnosis see figures surge

-This week saw the scale of the epidemic increase significantly after authorities in Hubei province, the epicenter of the outbreak, changed their criteria for qualifying cases.
+This week saw the scale of the epidemic increase significantly after authorities in Hubei province changed their criteria for qualifying cases.

 Patients "clinically diagnosed" through lung imaging are now included, in addition to those that have shown up positive after laboratory analysis, adding thousands of new patients to Hubei's infection figures.